AbdulrhmanGoni/AbdulrhmanGoni/README.md

 # Hello 👋, I'm Abdulrhman Goni

-Full-Stack (MERN) Web Developer with a focus on back-end, <br> Self-motivated and passionate about everything in software development field in general. <br> I continuously seek to expand my skills and stay updated with the latest industry trends
+Full-Stack web developer with a focus on back-end, Self-motivated and passionate about software engineering. <br>

+I have experience in building web applications and servers using the cutting-edge web technologies in the world of JavaScript & TypeScript languages with more focus on Backend development using Node, Bun and Deno runtime environments and many modern frameworks, libraries and tools built around these environments

+I continuously seek to expand my skills and aspire to become a leading Software Engineer who contributes to shaping the future of the IT industry

 # 💻 Tech Stack: